drellow/cv/README.md

 ## Personal Projects

 [Glumdark](https://www.glumdark.com) <br>
   - Content platform for pre-generated and randomized tabletop roleplaying content.
-Node backend and simple jQuery frontend.
+Rails backend with a Stimulus frontend.
   - Focus is on a clean, useable and mobile-friendly design which can be easily nagivated and used during roleplaying game sessions.

 [The TQ](http://www.thetq.net) <br>